Treatments: Salivary Glands

 Dry mouth (xerostomia)

 Radiation therapy, chemotherapy, Sjogren’s syndrome, side effect of medications (especially antidepressants, blood pressure medicines in the angiotensin converting enzyme inhibitor class, diuretics (“water pills”), antihistamines and anticholinergic medications may cause dry mouth.
 Saliva may be restored if a potentially causative medication can safely be eliminated or substituted with another.
-Medications to promote salivation (e.g., cevimeline (Evoxac)) may increase saliva, may increase sweating, both, or neither.
+Medications to promote salivation (e.g., cevimeline (Evoxac®)) may increase saliva, may increase sweating, both, or neither.
 A trial of cevimeline is often required to determine response.
 Dry mouth from radiation involving the salivary glands may improve partially over the year or two after completion of radiation.
 Keeping water nearby for sipping throughout the day helps.
 Various artificial saliva products are available.
-Since saliva is protective for dental cavities, dry mouth patients benefit from regular dental care.
+Since saliva is protective for dental cavities, dry mouth patients are especially in need of regular dental care.

 Excessive salivation (“drooling”)